K-B-R-S-W/CrimeGuard_ChatBot/README.md

 - If you encounter CORS issues, ensure both servers are running on allowed origins (see backend CORS config).
 - For environment variable errors, double-check your `.env` file in the backend directory.
+- For MongoDB connection issues:
+  - Verify your MongoDB connection string is correct
+  - Ensure your IP address is whitelisted in MongoDB Atlas
+  - Check MongoDB service is running if using local installation
+- For voice chat issues:
+  - Ensure microphone permissions are granted in your browser
+  - Check that both text and voice history are being saved in MongoDB

 ---